spinnaker/halyard/docs/commands.md

  * `--ssh-private-key-file-path`: Path to the private key in PEM format
  * `--tenancyId`: Provide the OCID of the Oracle Tenancy to use.
  * `--user-id`: Provide the OCID of the Oracle User you're authenticating as
- * `--write-permissions`: a user must have at least one of these roles in order to make changes to this account's cloud resources.
+ * `--write-permissions`: A user must have at least one of these roles in order to make changes to this account's cloud resources.

 ---